PranjalF-5/Exploratory-Data-Analysis/README.md

 Super Store USA Data Analysis
 This project contains a comprehensive data analysis of a Super Store based in the USA.
-The dataset was obtained from Kaggle and analyzed using Python in Jupyter Notebook.
+Analyzed using Python in Jupyter Notebook.
 The analysis includes various visualizations created using Numpy, Pandas, and Seaborn.
 ![image](https://github.com/user-attachments/assets/b5b81abd-8655-4d3a-b0be-ea72721a8d4d)